yuanmingyi/resxgen/Readme.md

 # Tutorial
 ## First time:
-- Create and edit WPF xaml files, for the text in UI, use static string resource or lexlocalizeextension like:
+- Create and edit WPF xaml files using Resx file for the text in UI.
+In xaml file write code as below (using the <a href="https://github.com/XAMLMarkupExtensions/WPFLocalizationExtension">WPFLocalizationExtension</a>):
 ```
 <UserControl x:Class="Resxgen.Examples.Xaml.LexSample"
              xmlns="http://schemas.microsoft.com/winfx/2006/xaml/presentation"